felipemenezes098/flexnative-registry/README.md

 # FlexNative Registry

-Public registry for FlexNative components and hooks.
+Public registry for reusable UI components and hooks for React Native.

 ## Usage